Brackets-PHP/Brackets-PHP-SmartHints/README.md

 * New: Added toolbar icon to handle the User Interface for selecting/de-selecting PHP function groups (you can also edit `.brackets.json` in the project root) (addresses issue #3)
 * Changed: re-factored most of the code around getting and inserting hints.
 Using the Brackets utility library `utils/TokenUtils.js` for token handling.

+> *note* - you should also check out the execellent [PHP Code Quality Tools](https://github.com/mikaeljorhult/brackets-php-code-quality-tools) extension from [Mikael Jorhult](https://github.com/mikaeljorhult) for PHP linting and code style checking.
+Mikael is also a member of the *Brackets PHP SIG*.